Read Anselm with voice, context, and method in the same frame.

 It changes the inquiry by treating this as central: the attempt to show that reason can unfold what devotion already trusts, especially in the ontological argument.
 Once that is seen, the familiar question is no longer quite the same question.

-No. Faith seeking understanding is a pressure point.
-It tells you where ordinary explanation has become too lazy, too confident, or too small.
+Exactly.
+Faith seeking understanding is a pressure point.
+It shows where ordinary explanation has become too lazy, too confident, or too small.

 Prompt 3: Imagine a dialogue between Anselm and a philosophically serious interlocutor probing the structure of the view.